Candida Martinelli's Italophile Site

 The book is 177 pages long.

-A Collection of Short Mystery Stories
+A Collection of Short Classic Mystery Stories

 I've collected together two short mystery stories each from four famous writers of short mystery fiction, all available from Project Gutenberg as simple text.
 I've edited it, formatted it, put page numbers, title page and Table of Contents, and made the PDF version.